DidierFR75/azasimul/Readme.md

 ## Demo

-You can find the app on http://aza.masterbrain.fr:8000 and the Jenkins interface on http://aza.masterbrain.fr:8080
+The demo is available on http://aza.masterbrain.fr:8000 and the Jenkins interface on http://aza.masterbrain.fr:8080

 ## Setup